maxzz/pmat24-lite/scripts/i18n-ast/README.md

 The tool preserves `{variable}` syntax in JSX text.
 For template literals with `${variable}`, those are filtered out as they're not plain strings.

+## Debugging

+VS Code launch configurations are included for debugging the extraction process:

+### Available Debug Configurations

+1. **Debug i18n-ast extraction** - Run with default settings
+2. **Debug i18n-ast extraction (custom config)** - Run with custom config file
+3. **Debug i18n-ast extraction (test output)** - Run with test output and lower min-length

+### How to Debug

+1. Open VS Code
+2. Press `F5` or go to Run and Debug panel
+3. Select one of the "Debug i18n-ast" configurations
+4. Set breakpoints in the code (e.g., in `3-ast-parser.ts`)
+5. Run the debugger

+The debugger will stop at breakpoints, allowing you to:
+- Inspect AST nodes
+- Check filter logic
+- See extracted strings in real-time
+- Step through the extraction process

+### Debug Tips

+- Set breakpoints in `3-ast-parser.ts` in the `visit()` function to see each node
+- Add breakpoints in filter functions to understand why strings are excluded
+- Use the Debug Console to evaluate expressions like `node.kind` or `ts.SyntaxKind[node.kind]`

 ## Contributing

 To modify the extraction logic: